Last updated 8/28/23

 • Fever (mostly in children)

 Remember, intermittent coughing and/or a runny nose is to be expected with both colds and allergies, and is not in itself a reason to stay home from school.
-However, students with a fever or an uncontrollable cough should stay home until they feel better no matter the cause of their symptoms. *Note: students with a fever must be fever free for 24 hours without fever reducing medication before returning to school.
+However, students with a fever or an uncontrollable cough should stay home until they feel better no matter the cause of their symptoms. *Note: students with a fever must be fever free for overnight without fever reducing medication before returning to school.
 As always, if your student’s symptoms are not resolving or are getting worse, please make an appointment with their PCP for an evaluation.

 Nutrition Is Vital For Health and Growth!!
-See what the York School Department is cooking up for SEPTEMBER!
+See what the York School Department is cooking up for MARCH!

 VES breakfast